vignettes/Ramos_MultiAssayExperiment.Rmd

 objects to RangedSummarizedExperiment

-with one row per gene symbol, for:
+with one row per gene

 curatedTCGAData